Buckskin Gulch and Paria Canyon Backpacking Guide

 WATER filter

-I carried a Sawyer Squeeze water purifier on this trip and was happy to have something that can quickly purify water so quickly.
+I carried a Sawyer Squeeze water filter on this trip and was happy to have something that can quickly purify water so quickly.
 See our guide to Best Backpacking Water Filters and Purifiers for more recommendations.

 HEADLAMP